 - Click on your new Resource pool and navigate to the Resources section.
 Use the drop-down menu to select the Booking pages you created for each of your resources.

-- Go back to Setup and create a Master page.
+- Create a Master page.

 - Select Team or panel page as the Master page scenario.

 - Go to the Event types and assignment section of the Master page.

 - Select the Event types that you want to offer in your Master page.

 - Under Booking assignment, choose the User's Booking page.
 The Booking assignment determines who owns the calendar event and the settings of the meeting, including the location, the booking form, the post-scheduling flow, notifications and third-party integrations.

 - Under Additional team members, select the Resource pool you previously created.